Extinguishing the feeling of perpetual fire burning in your stomach.

-- Low stomach acid: Contrary to popular belief, some people can actually have low stomach acid which does not allow for proper digestion and this undigested food can sometimes reflux back and lead to symptoms, this is a rather non conventional causes of GERD, which is the reason why a lot of people don’t get better with acid supression medications.
+- Low stomach acid: Contrary to popular belief, some people can actually have low stomach acid which does not allow for proper digestion and this undigested food can sometimes reflux back and lead to symptoms, this is a rather non-conventional cause of GERD, which is the reason why a lot of people don’t get better with acid suppression medications.

 - Stress: An important reason that also plays a role in GERD is stress.
 In our stressful state, we impair our neurological function and digestive functions, which in turn contributes to GERD symptoms.

 Conventional Treatment of GERD

 Most of my patients have been started on antacid medications, especially proton pump inhibitors like Prilosec.
 These medications are supposed to be used only on a short term basis and only in severe condition.
 But in the present situation, these medications are being used excessively and for a long amount of times.

 Patients have been taking these medications for years and are finding it very difficult to get off these medications.
 The reason being nobody has actually looked at the root cause of GERD and help them to get off these medications.